milangeorge2000/mcp-monorepo/docs/roadmap.md

 **Phase 2.** A conformance/canary corpus of known-real vulnerabilities, corpus regression tracking ("this newly shipped server still passes"), and hardware batching to cut scan wall-time.

 ---

+## mcpbench — the client benchmark *(benchmark the clients, not the servers)*

+**The problem.** Every axis so far scores the *server*: how much context it costs, what it can reach, how it reacts to attack.
+But an MCP stack's failures usually live on the other side of the wire — a client that ignores the `-32001` policy gate, misbuilds arguments, never notices the toolset changed, or burns tokens re-listing a static schema.
+There is no deterministic way to say "this client holds up its end of the protocol."

+**The concept.** Fix the server and benchmark the *clients*. `mcpbench` runs a battery of **deterministic driver profiles** (canonical, naive, chatty, careless) against one fixed, sandboxed reference fleet with a strict policy gate and a deliberate mid-run **tool drift** (`tools/list_changed`).
+The transcript is scored on five axes — conformance, policy, validity, token economy, drift handling — into an A‑F report card, no LLM in the loop.

+**Safety model.** Sandbox-only by design: the reference fleet is bundled, runs in a scrubbed subprocess, and `mcpbench` refuses to talk to real hosts.
+The fleet's policy gate stands in for a real server's enforcement so the benchmark measures the *client's* behavior against it.

+**Shipped (this repo).** `mcpbench/`: deterministic driver archetypes, scrubbed subprocess sandbox, a bundled reference fleet with schema validation + policy gates + drift, transcript scoring, a leaderboard HTML/JSON report, a `--share` fingerprint (`sensor=bench`) for the census network, and CLI subsetting (`--drivers naive,canonical`).

+**Phase 2.** Real-client adapters (run your actual client binary through the same battery), a drift corpus of real server change events, and regression tracking across client versions.

+---